 But beyond that, coaching on Teachable is something you can offer immediately, without any additional tech or equipment.
 We’ve taken care of all the communication, payment, and scheduling aspects.

-Plus, because online coaching requires attention, time, and commitment, you can also ask for a higher price tag for your services.
+Plus, because online coaching requires attention, time, and commitment, you can also ask for a higher price tag for your products and services.

-3. Put pen to paper and freelance write
+3. Put pen to paper with freelance writing

 Another one of the easy ways to make money online without paying anything is through writing.
 There are a lot of ways you can get started freelance writing—whether you reach out to publications or websites directly or build a portfolio and wait for customers to come to you.
 Either way, the more proactive you are the more successful you might become.
 Plus, building a name for yourself helps secure you as an authority in a given field or topic.

 Tips for freelance writers:

 Build a portfolio site of sample writing to showcase your work.

 Identify sites or blogs you would like to contribute to.
 But make sure to do your homework before pitching.
 Identify the proper editor, related topics, and why this piece would be a good fit.